openstack/oslo.policy/CONTRIBUTING.rst

-If you would like to contribute to the development of oslo's libraries, first you must take a look to this page:
+If you would like to contribute to the development of oslo's libraries, first you must take a look at this page:

    https://specs.openstack.org/openstack/oslo-specs/specs/policy/contributing.html

-If you would like to contribute to the development of OpenStack, you must follow the steps in this page:
+If you would like to contribute to the development of OpenStack, you must follow the steps on this page:

    https://docs.openstack.org/infra/manual/developers.html